11 Steps to Becoming a Diplomatic Security Service Special Agent

 After receiving a conditional offer of employment, MED Care Management will assist candidates throughout the medical clearance process, to include providing the candidates with the necessary examination forms (with instructions) to give to their health care provider (MD, DO, NP, PA).
 Per the MED Care Management Office, candidates are NOT to obtain your own medical forms as MED Care will provide all the necessary medical forms needed for candidates who passed the Assessment and for their eligible family members.

-The Bureau of Medical Services will provide an authorization for the U.S. Department of State to pay for outside examinations as a secondary insurer once a candidate’s primary insurance provider has paid its share.
+DS Human Resources will provide an authorization for the U.S. Department of State to pay for outside examinations as a secondary insurer once a candidate's primary insurance provider has paid its share.

 The purpose of the pre-employment medical clearance is to identify any physical or mental health condition(s) that could limit one's availability to serve overseas without disruption.
 If the candidate meets the minimum medical qualification standard, the medical clearance is valid for five years from the date of issuance through the end of their first tour.
 For more information on the minimum medical qualifications, please visit the Frequently Asked Questions page.